Trout Fishing in Arkansas

 The rainbow almost topped 20 pounds in the cutthroat was no slouch, either – it came in at just above 10 pounds.

 If you’re going to fish this water on a regular basis it’s not a bad idea to bring a fly fishing rod.
-Dead drifting streamers work the best all throughout the year, as it helps to perfectly emulate the amount of threadfin shad that trout feast on throughout these runs.
+Dead drifting streamers works the best all throughout the year, as it helps to perfectly emulate the amount of threadfin shad that trout feast on throughout these runs.

 If you are more of a bait and tackle kind of person, though, any lure that resembles a silver shad (especially one with a lot of motion and movement underwater) will help you land some pretty big trout, too.